 To export control points and tie points data one should choose one of the following export formats in the Export Cameras dialog: BINGO, ORIMA, PATB, Summit Evolution or Blocks exchange.
-Tie points and Control points can be exported only along with camera calibration and orientation data.
+Tie points and Control points can be exported only along with interior and exterion orientation parameters of the cameras.